 Plant autumn bulbs in late summer to reap the rewards come September and October.
 Dahlia and Begonia lovers will be in their element this season, with a huge number of varieties favouring the autumn climate.

-Dahlia - Available in a wide range of colours, Dahlias are a firm favourite of landscapers for their talk stalks and large flowers.
-Moderately easy to grow, Dahlias are well suited to a sunny position in fertile, well-drained soil.
+- Dahlia tubers - a firm favourite of landscapers for their tall stalks, large flowers and choice of colour.
+Moderately easy to grow, dahlias are well suited to a sunny position in fertile, well-drained soil.

-Begonia - There are over 1000 different varieties of Begonia, including tuberous varieties!
-These plants produce plush blooms in a range of shades from ice white to fiery orange.
-There are even wonderful trailing varieties which suit hanging baskets and containers perfectly.
+- Begonia tubers - there are over 1,000 different varieties of begonia, including tuberous varieties!
+Begonias produce plush blooms in a range of shades from ice white to fiery orange.
+Try the wonderful trailing varieties, perfect for hanging baskets and tall containers.

-Colchium - These cormous perennials are the definition of ‘short and sweet’.
+- Colchicum - these cormous perennials are the definition of ‘short and sweet’.
 With pretty, pastel-coloured flowers and an ability to naturalise without too much effort, these are perfect autumn flowering bulbs for your post-summer garden.

-Cyclamen - You might have seen these beautiful little specimens on woodland walks, growing under trees or on banks in shaded areas.
-You can easily achieve the magical beauty of these bulbs in your own garden by growing them in a fertile, well-draining spot in partial shade.
+- Cyclamen - you might have seen these beautiful little specimens on woodland walks, growing under trees or on banks in shaded areas.
+Grow these magical beauties in your own garden by planting bulbs in a fertile, well-drained spot in partial shade.

-For the best results when planting bulbs, ensure to add compost on top of your bulb before you add the soil on top, then water well.
+For the best results when planting bulbs, be sure to add compost on top of your bulb before you add the soil on top, then water well.